wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 You are too quick to condemn.
 Do not worry about others.
 Deal with your own mind first.
-When you realise that your mind, too, is a part of nature, the duälity will cease.
+When you realise that your mind, too, is a part of nature, the duality will cease.

 **Q:**&ensp;There is some mystery in it which I cannot fathom.
 How can the mind be a part of nature?